 In honor of National Hurricane Preparedness Week, we talked with Carl Mazzanti about how he and his wife Jennifer developed eMazzanti Technologies into a leading business continuity expert.
-He also discusses their experience with natural disaster recovery after Hurricane Sandy and how small-business owners can benefit from preparing for a business interruption.
-The transcript below has been lightly edited for length and clarity.
+He also discusses their experience with natural disaster recovery after Hurricane Sandy and how small business owners can benefit from preparing for a business interruption.

 Please share some details about yourself.
 What’s your background?